Ph.D., University of Delaware

 In June 2006, Dr. Cronin received the New Hampshire Excellence in Education Award for postsecondary education.
 Dr. Cronin was selected by the New Hampshire College and University Council for this "ED"ie award, which recognizes outstanding professional accomplishment and scholarship, as well as excellence in motivating and inspiring students.

 Dr. Cronin is coordinator of freshman composition.
 She is moderator of the English Club and The Oxford Companions, a member of the Faculty Senate and a member of the Friends of the Geisel Library Board of Directors.
-Dr. Cronin's husband, Mark Cronin, is the assistant dean of the college.
+Dr. Cronin's husband, Mark Cronin, is the dean of the college.
 They live in Goffstown, N.H., with their two children, Byrne (10) and Lizzie (7).

 She teaches survey courses in Romantic and Victorian Literature, as well as courses that focus on individual nineteenth-century British writers such as Thomas Hardy, Mary Shelley, and Charlotte Bronte, as well as advanced composition.